Undergraduate study - 2024 entry

 Linguistics

-You will take two semester-long introductory courses.
+You will take two semester-long introductory courses:

-• Linguistics and English Language 1A offers a brief introduction to the study of language in general and of English in particular.
+• Linguistics and English Language 1A - offers a brief introduction to the study of language in general and of English in particular

-In this year, you will also be introduced to the study of:
+In this year, you will also study:

 • semantics and pragmatics